joemoose/psiops/docs/combat.md

 ## Armor

 Before calculating damage to HP, subtract the target’s armor value from the result of damage rolls.
-You can have more than 3 points of armor.
+You can have at most 3 points of armor.

-Worn armor is usually listed as Armor 1, Armor 2, etc. You usually only benefit from a secondary armor source if it's a bonus (for example, +1 Armor) or makes sense fictionally.
+Worn armor is usually listed as Armor 1, Armor 2, etc. You only benefit from a secondary armor source if it's a bonus (for example, +1 Armor) or makes sense fictionally.

-Shields, helmets, and similar items provide bonus defense (e.g., +1 armor), but only while the item is held or worn.
+Shields and helmets provide bonus defense (e.g., +1 Armor), but only while the item is held or worn.

 Items with an armor bonus can be voluntarily destroyed to block all damage from a single attack.